EDGE -- Dark matter or astrophysics? Breaking dark matter heating degeneracies with HI rotation in faint dwarf galaxies: Rotating discs in faint dwarfs and their physical drivers

 The lack of disturbances from star formation in this object also ensures a regular, symmetric and well-ordered \hi distribution (recall Figure~\ref{fig:hivelmaps}), showcasing close-to-exponential \hi radial and vertical profiles (bottom panels).
 The vertical profile (right panels) shows a thickened \hi disc (aspect ratios approaching 1:2; indicative exponential scale lengths in grey), as expected from the rising importance of pressure support towards larger radii.

-To summarize, this quiescent galaxy hosts a classical \hi rotation curve, at column densities achievable by current-generation radio interferometers ($\NhiaboveXX{3}{19}$, dashed).
-This rotation curve is comparatively easy to interpret, holding great promises to extract unbiased estimates of the inner dark matter density profiles.
+To summarize, this quiescent galaxy hosts a classical \hi rotation curve, at column densities achievable by current-generation radio interferometers ($\NhiaboveXX{3}{19}$, dashed-grey vertical line).
+This rotation curve is comparatively easy to interpret, holding great promise for extracting unbiased estimates of the inner dark matter density profiles.
 Even further, we show in Appendix~\ref{app:longliveddisc} that a similar rotation structure is present over the last two billion years of evolution of this galaxy (see also diamonds in Figure~\ref{fig:vphitimeevolution}), with the cold and circular \hi rotation curve being in place for the last $500 \, \Myr$.
 The excellent agreement between the \hi rotation and the gravitational potential is thus long-lived and little disrupted.

 Our results strongly motivate targeting low-mass dwarfs with quieter evolutions when searching for high-quality \hi rotation curves.
 Such quiescent candidates have already been reported (e.g. \citealt{Janesh2019}) and their follow-up with deep and high-resolution \hi interferometers should be given high priority.
 However, our analysis also shows that a lack of star formation activity is insufficient to guarantee well-behaved rotation curves -- the other quiescent galaxy in our suite does not exhibit rotation (second row in Figure~\ref{fig:vphitimeevolution}) and star-forming examples lack clear signals during their quiescent periods (notably before the re-ignition of their star-formation marked by a star in Figure~\ref{fig:vphitimeevolution} ending several billion years of quiescent evolution).
 We thus turn next to understanding what leads to long-lived \hi discs in this specific object.